hintinteractive/hintapi/api_spec.md

 			}

 	6. Additional Info:
-		- social_id is filled up by the server, all the other info will be available in the client.
+		- user.social_id is filled up by the server, all the other info will be available in the client.
-		- If it is a checkin to the event, then set flirt_options, expiry
 		- If the event object is present (social_venue is ignored), then the necessary info for the collection will be taken from the event object.
 However, the expiry can be no more than enum_expiries.event.
 		- If the event object is null, social_venue object will be used for the necessary info for the collection, the missing info will be taken from the enums.
 		- Trying to check into an event before its start time will generate an internal server error.